flipcamp/flipcamp.github.io/essubmit.md

 ## Process ##

-1. Compose an essay that conforms to the Engaging Students [Style Guide](/esstyle/), including the required copyright statement.
+1. Compose an essay that conforms to the Engaging Students [Style Guide](/esstyle/).
 Please note as well that we would like citations in the Author-Date format.
 Save the document as a pdf and submit it as an attachment to <engagingstudentsmusic@gmail.com> by **June 1, 2018** (Please be sure that you either create the document as google doc at this stage or that you can convert it to a google doc, as we will need your essay in that form if it is provisionally accepted).
 You will receive a confirmation email within a week of the submission deadline.

 2. Your article will then go through the blind-acceptance process and we are hoping to send results out by **July 1, 2018.**